SchwarzIT/spectral-intellij-plugin/README.md

 Select the files that will be linted.
 By default, every file called "openapi.json", "openapi.yml" or "openapi.yaml" within the Project root will be matched for linting by the plugin when it's opened.

-You can adjust this in the settings under Preferences -> Tools -> Spectral -> Included path patterns.
+You can adjust this in the settings under Preferences -> Tools -> Spectral Linter -> Included path patterns.
 All paths are relative to the project's root directory unless absolute.

 Examples: